Galata Tower in Istanbul – The City’s Most Striking Landmark

 Galata Tower in Istanbul, Turkey.

-The Galata Tower In Istanbul – Tower Of Christ
+The Galata Tower In Istanbul – The History and Significance of a timeless Icon

-When the Galata Tower in Istanbul was first constructed, the tower was called Christea Turris, which in Latin means Tower of Christ, but it was later renamed after the area in which it was built.
-At the time of its construction, it was the ultimate fortress built around the Galata Citadel.
+When the Galata Tower in Istanbul was first constructed by the Genoese, the tower was called Christea Turris, which in Latin means Tower of Christ, but it was later renamed after the area in which it was built.
+At the time of its construction, it was the ultimate fortress built around the Byzantine Galata Citadel.
 Built in 1348, the tower was also the tallest fortification of its time.

-The tower is just shy of 70 meters tall, and while this might not seem impressive by today’s standards, it was without a doubt a huge achievement in its time.
+The tower, built by the Genoese, is just shy of 70 meters tall, and while this might not seem impressive by today’s standards, its vantage point over the golden horn made it a huge achievement in its time.
 One of the most remarkable features of the tower is the fact that it is still actively being used to this day.
 Then again, its stone walls are nearly four meters thick.

 From Battle Station To Watchtower

 In 1831 another fire caused significant damage to the tower, but as before, the damage was promptly repaired.
 In 1875, disaster struck once again.
-On this occasion, a severe storm completely destroyed the tower’s conic roof.
+Consequently, on this occasion, a severe storm completely destroyed the tower’s conical roof.

-For the remainder of the Ottoman era, the Galata Tower in Istanbul remained without its conical roof, and it was only many years later during the mid 1960s that work got underway to restore the original roof.
+As a result, for the remainder of the Ottoman era, the Galata Tower in Istanbul remained without its conical roof, and it was only many years later during the mid 1960s that work got underway to restore the original roof.
 Interestingly enough, this is also when the tower’s wooden interior got replaced by concrete.
-Upon completion of the restoration project, the tower was officially opened to the public.
+Consequently, upon completion of the restoration project, the tower was officially opened to the public.

 Generally, we don’t include a visit to the tower in our range of Egypt and Turkey Tours.
-The tower’s location make it a very easy and convenient site to visit on your own during you free time in Istanbul.
-If you would rather visit the tower as part of a tour, we can easily add it to your preferred tour itinerary.
+However, the tower’s location makes it a very easy and convenient site to visit on your own during you free time in Istanbul.
+Alternatively, if you would rather visit the tower as part of a tour, we can easily add it to your preferred tour itinerary.

 From Watchtower To Modern Day Attraction

-These days, the Galata Tower is an incredibly popular tourist attraction, complete with the addition of modern elevators that are able to whisk visitors to the tower’s uppermost floor; to a restaurant which offers diners spectacular views of Beyoglu (Pera District), Old Istanbul and the Bosphorus that separates the Asian part of Turkey from the European part of the country.
-Many visitors to the country’s capital even go as far as saying the restaurant provides the best dining experience in the capital.
+These days, Galata Tower Istanbul is an incredibly popular tourist attraction, complete with the addition of modern elevators that are able to whisk visitors to the tower’s uppermost floor.
+As a result, you can enjoy a delicious meal in a restaurant which offers diners spectacular views of Beyoglu (Pera District), Old Istanbul and the Bosphorus that separates the Asian part of Turkey from the European part of the country.
+Consequently, many visitors to the country’s capital even go as far as saying the restaurant provides the best dining experience in the capital.

 Partying The Night Away In An Historical Fortress

-If fine dining and panoramic views are not what you are looking for, you’ll be glad to know the tower has something a bit more exhilarating to offer as well.
-That’s right; the upper floors of the Galata Tower in Istanbul are also home to one of the city’s most popular nightclubs, and one that never fails to keep patrons entertained.
+If fine dining and panoramic views are not what you are looking for, you’ll be glad to know the tower has something a bit more exhilarating to offer as well because the upper floors of the Galata Tower in Istanbul are also home to one of the city’s most popular nightclubs, and one that never fails to keep patrons entertained.

 The Galata Tower And Megalos Pyrgos